aspax/aspax.github.io/index.md

     js/app.js|fp|min|gz:
       - ...

-The **flags** will have no effect in development mode, but here's what happens when running ASPAX in production mode:
+The **flags** will have no effect in development mode, but in production:

-- marking an asset for fingerprinting will add a UNIX timestamp like `-1387239833024` before its extension;
+- marking an asset for fingerprinting will add an UNIX timestamp like `-1387239833024` before its extension;
-- marking an asset for minifying will process it with [UglifyJS2](https://github.com/mishoo/UglifyJS2)/[CSS-optimizer](https://github.com/css/csso) and will also add `.min` before the asset extensions;
+- marking an asset for minifying will process it with [UglifyJS2](https://github.com/mishoo/UglifyJS2)/[CSS-optimizer](https://github.com/css/csso) and will also add `.min` before the extension;
-- marking an asset for compression will gzip it and also add a `.gz` suffix to its name (all contemporary browsers are accepting gzipped files).
+- marking an asset for compression will gzip it and also add a `.gz` suffix to its name.

 Notes:

-- flags order is irrelevant;
 - fingerprinting and compressing will work for anything, while minifying only makes sense for JS and CSS files;
 - there's no point, of course, in trying to compress already compressed formats such as `.jpg`, `.png` or `.eot`.

-### Source plugin flags
+### Source handler flags
-Some plugins are also accepting **flags** (i.e. `bare` for CoffeeScript files).
-Use the same syntax in `aspax.yml`:
+Some source-handling plugins are also accepting **flags** (i.e. `bare` for CoffeeScript files).
+Use the same syntax:

        ┌─────────────────────┐
        │ compile without the │